dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3641: Corporate welfare can neglect social responsibility.
+### T3641: Corporate success positively impacts the economy and society.

 |Support|
 |---|